IBM/ibm-storage-odf-block-driver/docs/configuring/known_issues.md

 ###  Storage system status stuck on 'Progressing'
 ##### Problem:
-in some circumstances, after adding Flash system as external storage, some Flash storage system might get stuck on progressing state.
+in some circumstances, after adding FlashSystem as external storage, some Flash storage system might get stuck on 'Progressing' state due to a status sync delay on RedHat ODF operator.
 ##### Detected in version:
 ODF 4.13 using ODF-FS 1.4.0
 ##### Problem Verification: